NelCapeTown/PythonAudibleScraperNCT/README.md

 # Python Audible Scraper

 This repository contains scripts for scraping data from the user's Audible library while handling authentication.
+It contains very basic functionality and was the project with which I first dipped my toe into the pool of web-scraping.
 The goal of this project is to gather information about audiobooks, including their metadata, cover images, and other related details.

 ## Features